thaik1618/object-relations-intro-001/README.md

   end
 ```

 And that's it!
-We've build a way for individual instances of Person class to interact and, through doing so, change their respective attributes.
+We've build a way for individual instances of `Perso`n class to interact and, through doing so, change their respective attributes.
 Try out the code in `lib/person.rb`.
 If you have the tests passing, un-comment out the lines at the bottom of the file and run `ruby person.rb` in your terminal, inside the directory of this lab.
 You should see that we've successfully interacted our people instances and changed each of their happiness levels as a result.

 ## Code Along II: Associating Objects

 Let's take a look at the second manner in which instances of a class can interact: associating objects to one another.
-We'll stick with our Person class and say that Beyonce and Jay-Z had such a great date that they've decided to get married.
+We'll stick with our `Person` class and say that Beyonce and Jay-Z had such a great date that they've decided to get married.
 The consequence of getting married is that Beyonce's "partner" will be Jay-Z and Jay-Z's "partner" will be Beyonce.

-* First, let's create an attr_accessor for `partner` so that we can eventually tell our two instances of Person class that they are each other's partner.
+* First, let's create an attr_accessor for `partner` so that we can eventually tell our two instances of `Person` class that they are each other's partner.

 ```ruby
 class Person